Son-Rise in Action

-He likes the song because recently I’ve put a little anticipation and physical action between elephants.
-Lately, I also try to pause to get him to prompt me to give him the next verse.
-So when I switched to two, I picked a two from the board, and the next time I asked him to give me a three in order to sing the third elephant in.
-To my complete surprise, Joaquin did it.
+He likes this song because I do a little anticipation and physical play with it.
+Lately I also pause to give him a chance to prompt me to give him the next verse.
+So when I switched to “two” in the song, I picked a two from Joaquin’s board, and the next time I playfully asked him to give me a three in order to sing the third elephant in.
+To my complete surprise Joaquin did it.
 And then, he did it again for the fourth elephant.
-This, sweet people… Is what I call a tiny miracle.
+This, sweet people, is what I call a tiny miracle.
 And tiny miracle by tiny miracle is how these precious children start to cross the bridge into “our world”.

-In this video you also get treated to my rendition of the Romper Room song; a variation of “Rock around the Clock”, which has become a way of showing our enthusiasm for being in the room, and Joaquin joins and prompts it by singing “rocka rocka rocka”.
+In this video you also get treated to my rendition of the Romper Room song; a variation of “Rock around the Clock”, which has become a way to express our enthusiasm for being in the Son-Rise playroom, and Joaquin joins and prompts it by singing “rocka rocka rocka”.

 Bonding through acceptance

 I’ve explained isms in an earlier post… And Joaquin isms a lot.
 He moves between isming and interacting, and I move back and forth with him.
 Here’s a moment when he became exclusive during the game and I joined him.
-Many times, I’ve just joined by imitating his actions while keeping an inner sense of love and acceptance for him and his actions.
+Many times I’ve joined by imitating his exact actions while keeping an inner sense of love and acceptance for him and his activity.
 I’ve found that it is more fun, and it tends to shorten the length of the ism, when I go overboard trying to get into it and animate my face and words.
 In this specific one, he requests that I don’t join his “fx” sound.
-So I comply, and try to go for exaggerated facial expressions.
-At some point, he starts talking about eating turkey (our lunch that day), and I follow the topic while I ism, but pretty quickly I realize we’re approaching a “green light” as he takes pieces from me and repeats my words.
+So I comply and express my delight for the ism with exaggerated facial expressions.
+At some point he starts talking to himself about eating turkey (our lunch that day), and I follow the topic while I ism, but pretty quickly I realize we’re approaching a “green light” as he takes pieces from me and repeats my words.